nkristek/Smaragd/README.md

 ### Nested ViewModels

-If the property is a `ViewModel` you should call `RemoveChildViewModel()` on the old value and `AddChildViewModel()` on the new value if the property changed via SetProperty.
+If the property is a `ViewModel` you should call `Children.RemoveViewModel()` on the old value and `Children.AddViewModel()` on the new value if the property changed via SetProperty.
 This can be done like this:
 ```csharp
 private ViewModel _child;